 Overall, the GFC adversely affected just about everyone in the heartland, with the exception of the ‘perps’ themselves, their direct beneficiaries and their accomplices, and all the other ‘chancers’ who correctly identified a once in a lifetime, ‘step right up’ opportunity to enrich themselves at the expense of their fellow Americans, their economy, their country, even their own precious national security, to say nothing of the rest of the planet.

 Come to think of it, when it comes to global, existential and/or national security threats, ISIS, al-Qaeda, Boko Harum et. al. ain’t got nothin’ on these guys.
+They’re just a side-show!
 Bring out the pitchforks I say.
-And a few AK-47s whilst you’re at it!
+And a few AK-47s whilst you’re at it!…In the immortal words of the Governator – the man who by some accounts rescued California from solvency – I’ll be back!
+As for the economy — the American or the global one — I’m not as confident.

 © Greg Maybury, 2015